-The supervision has offered opportunity to reflect on difficult support issues, particularly with students with complex MH issues, such as bi-polar umhan@live.co.uk Tel: 07510734544 and personality disorders, where the mentoring relationship can become nuanced and supportive in ways that may not be immediately connected to the work the student is undertaking, but more in terms of maintaining a supportive space for the student to be held, and know that signposting to broader means of support is available.
+The supervision has offered opportunity to reflect on difficult support issues, particularly with students with complex MH issues, such as bi-polar and personality disorders, where the mentoring relationship can become nuanced and supportive in ways that may not be immediately connected to the work the student is undertaking, but more in terms of maintaining a supportive space for the student to be held, and know that signposting to broader means of support is available.
 Individual supervision has helped me to reflect on my approaches to support and to suggest avenues of research that can help me to build on my understanding.
 (Mentor).